 The AICD participated in the Government’s earlier consultation in 2021 on the Sex Discrimination and Fair Work (Respect at Work) Amendment Act 2021 (Amendment Act), supporting important legislative changes to both the Sex Discrimination Act 1984 (Sex Discrimination Act) and the Fair Work Act 2009 (Fair Work Act).

-As part of the AICD’s response on the Amendment Act, we encouraged the Government to give further consideration to Recommendation 19 to introduce a positive duty on employers to prevent sexual harassment occurring in the workplace.
-Accordingly, we welcomed the Government’s announcement to open consultation on the remaining Respect@Work Report recommendations (see media release here).
+As part of the AICD’s response on the Amendment Act, we encouraged the Government to give further consideration to Recommendation 17 to introduce a positive duty on employers to prevent sexual harassment occurring in the workplace.

 The AICD strongly supports the implementation of the following amendments to the Sex Discrimination Act: